LaunchAcademy/koacksel_with_hooks/README.md

 Lastly, Action Cable uses Redis as a data store for transient data, syncing content across instances of your application and sending the message out to subscribers.

 We’ll need

-* the latest version of rails
+- the latest version of rails
-* redis
+- redis
-* puma
+- puma

 Rails ActionCable Config

-* To start this tutorial, make sure to run `rails g channel Chat`, or `rails g channel <YOUR_CHANNEL_NAME>` so that you have the necessary action cable folders.
+- To start this tutorial, make sure to run `rails g channel Chat`, or `rails g channel <YOUR_CHANNEL_NAME>` so that you have the necessary action cable folders.

 React

-- componentDidMount has the actionCable code, as well as code that is used to set the user's info in local React state
+- useEffect has the actionCable code, as well as code that is used to set the user's info in local React state

 ### Overview

-*Web Sockets*
+_Web Sockets_

-* WebSockets is a computer communications protocol, much like HTTP.
+- WebSockets is a computer communications protocol, much like HTTP.
-* Wikipedia: "WebSocket is designed to be implemented in web browsers and web servers, but it can be used by any client or server application.
+- Wikipedia: "WebSocket is designed to be implemented in web browsers and web servers, but it can be used by any client or server application.
 Its only relationship to HTTP is that its handshake is interpreted by HTTP servers as an Upgrade request.
 The WebSocket protocol enables interaction between a browser and a web server with lower overheads, facilitating real-time data transfer from and to the server.
 This is made possible by providing a standardized way for the server to send content to the browser without being solicited by the client, and allowing for messages to be passed back and forth while keeping the connection open.
 In this way, a two-way (bi-directional) ongoing conversation can take place between a browser and the server.""

 Publisher/Subscriber

-* Pub/Sub, or Publish-Subscribe, refers to a message queue paradigm whereby senders of information (publishers), send data to an abstract class of recipients (subscribers), without specifying individual recipients
+- Pub/Sub, or Publish-Subscribe, refers to a message queue paradigm whereby senders of information (publishers), send data to an abstract class of recipients (subscribers), without specifying individual recipients

 ### Connections

-* When we connect to the app via the server, a Connection object is created that helps facilitate *authentication and authorization.*
+- When we connect to the app via the server, a Connection object is created that helps facilitate _authentication and authorization._
-* Thus, in the app/channels/application_cable/connection.rb file, we can define any special logic for authorizing the user should we need.
+- Thus, in the app/channels/application_cable/connection.rb file, we can define any special logic for authorizing the user should we need.
 This is especially important if you want to limit connections or disconnect the user from existing connections.

 ```ruby
 # app/channels/application_cable/connection.rb